WasifAsad/Neural-Network-Using-Tensorflow/README.md

 ## Handwritten Digit Recognition with TensorFlow

-A simple neural network built using TensorFlow to classify handwritten digits from the MNIST dataset.The model was trained for 5 epochs and achieved an accuracy of 97.70%.
+A simple neural network built using TensorFlow to classify handwritten digits from the MNIST dataset.
+The model was trained for 5 epochs and achieved an accuracy of 97.70%.
+This was my first try to create a neural network using Tensorflow.

 ### Features